BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Block Aware Proximity Graph

 \subsection{Multi-layer in-Memory Graph}

 The selection of entry nodes (seeds) in graph-based indexes is critical for search performance.
-Well-chosen entry nodes enable efficient navigation by directing the search toward relevant regions of the graph from the outset, thereby reducing overall search latency.
+Well-chosen entry nodes enable efficient navigation by directing the search toward relevant regions of the graph from the outset.
 In disk-based ANNS, a common strategy is to keep a subset of nodes resident in memory, which serve as candidates for entry points to initiate searches on the disk-resident graph.
 For example, in Starling~\cite{starling}, the authors randomly sample points from the dataset and build a navigation graph that resides in memory.
 The search begins on this navigation graph, and its results are then used to access the disk-resident graph.
 However, random sampling of nodes may result in an uneven distribution, with possible concentration in certain regions, making their coverage of the dataset uncertain.
 It might be comprehensive or limited, but this cannot be guaranteed.

 In this section, we propose constructing a navigation graph by selecting nodes from the connected components within each block.
 The navigation graph is designed as a multi-layer structure with progressively smaller layers, providing flexibility to load different layers into memory based on available capacity.
 Under this strategy, each block contains at least one node that is included in the upper-layer graph.
-Since the selection ensures that every connected component in each block has a representative node in the upper-layer graph, any node within a block can be accessed from the upper layer via its representative node with just one disk access.